 Learn more and get involved on our LMI Program page.

 For too many people, basic living necessities like food, shelter, and medical care, are very difficult to obtain.
 People struggling to get by generally do not have the resources to consider solar energy to reduce energy costs, and are stuck with expensive and polluting fossil fuel energy.
 An all-encompassing focus of ReVision’s work is tackling these barriers disproportionately faced by “low to moderate income” (LMI) populations, and we are continuously finding new ways to expand access to solar and its multitude of benefits.
 This year, we launched the Solar Support Initiative in northern New England to help individuals and families who face economic barriers to solar investment.

 This “no-strings-attached” program is a collaboration between ReVision and the Miers family, and offers financial help to qualifying households in our tri-state territory.
-For 2021, our goal is to help 12 families achieve greater economic security through cost-effective solar projects and their related home technologies.
+Our goal is to help 12 families achieve greater economic security through cost-effective solar projects and their related home technologies.

 If you are interested in applying, please email Justin Miers at email@example.com for more information.

 Rooftop solar offers the ability to generate power right from your rooftop, but for many people it’s not a viable option.
 Community solar farms expand access by eliminating the need to own your home or have a home with a good solar roof.
 ReVision offers both ownership and subscription solar farm models, enabling just about anyone to make the transition to clean solar energy with no upfront cost and minimal financial commitment.

 Learn more on our community solar farms page.

 ReVision has completed three solar projects for Keene Housing since 2018.